Hearsch-devops/nishh_cafe_restro/README.md

 # ☕ Barista Reservations

 A simple, containerized café table reservation system built with **Flask**, **PostgreSQL**, and deployed on **Kubernetes**.
-This project allows customers to reserve tables online via a modern frontend connected to a RESTful backend API.
+This project allows customers to reserve tables online via a modern frontend connected to a RESTful backend API..

 API Endpoints:
 GET /reservations – Get all reservations